Terms and Conditions

 25.1 The subject matter and nature of the Supplier’s processing of the Protected Data are:

-25.1.1 pathology samples and test results for the purpose of providing clinical pathology services;
+25.1.1 pathology samples and Results for the purpose of providing clinical pathology services;

-25.1.2 information about Client(s) who order pathology tests, for the purposes of reporting the test results to the Client;
+25.1.2 information about Client(s) who order pathology tests, for the purposes of reporting the Results to the Client;

 25.1.3 information about a patient’s health insurance for administrating payment of the Services; and